-[Hands-on] Google Duo’s low light mode will let you video chat in darkness
+[Update: Duo 60] Hands-on: Google Duo’s low light mode will let you video chat in darkness

 Google is always working on new features for their apps.
 Usually, we aren’t able to enable these features until Google rolls them out to the general public Well, we were luckily able to enable a couple of few new features that are coming to Google Duo: Low Light mode and Valentines Day effects.